 U.S. civil engineers currently rely on an early-1900s educational model to face 21st-century challenges.

-The engineering education of the present—a four-year undergraduate degree—will not be sufficient to prepare civil engineers to address the civil engineering challenges of the future.
+The engineering education of the present will not be sufficient to prepare civil engineers to address the civil engineering challenges of the future.

 The complex challenges facing 21st-century society will require professional civil engineers to advance their technical excellence and professional leadership to continue to protect the public.
 Future civil engineers will need to master many newer fields, such as sustainability, computer applications, advanced materials,